 To accomplish this overcoming we have to have a purity that only comes from being obedient to God.
 This obedience to God comes from rightly judging right from wrong and having the character to do the right and to avoid the wrong.

 Now what does God expect of us?
-Turn over to Hebrews 5:12.
+Turn over to Hebrews 5.
 For those who have been in the church a long time, I think it is good to review this.

 What he was saying to us is this applies to all of us.
-We should have all become teachers, and by this he doesn't mean preachers.
-He means that we all should have become teachers.
-By the way we conduct our lives, the way we raise our children, the way we live in our homes, teaches enough to explain what we believe, and to be ready to give an answer to anybody who asks for the hope that lies within us.
+We should have all become teachers, and by this he does not mean preachers.
+He means that we all should have become teachers in the way we conduct our lives, the way we raise our children, the way we live in our homes, teaches enough to explain what we believe, and to be ready to give an answer to anybody who asks for the hope that lies within us.
 He said we should be this by now.
-We shouldn't have to go back and have the basic milk again.
-Verse 13,
+We should not have to go back and have the basic milk again.

-He said we've been in the church for a long time.
+He said we have been in the church for a long time.
 Each one of us should be well past this.

 He said solid food belongs to those who are mature, and so it is with the higher doctrines of God.
 He said this is what we should be doing right now—concerned with the higher doctrines of God.
 They are understood by those who diligently push forward.
 And the ones who are full of age or complete by reason of use (it means by applying it in our lives because of habit or routine or practice) have been shown the deeper meanings.
 The more effort we put forward, the more we learn as to what the will of God is and what He is doing.
-By asking or by taking of the spiritual food over a long period of time we're able to distinguish good from bad.
+By asking or by taking of the spiritual food over a long period of time we are able to distinguish good from bad.

 He will use the analogy here of food.
-What he is saying is an executive chef is somebody who dines in the better restaurants cultivates a palate.
+What he is saying is an executive chef is somebody who dines in the better restaurants and cultivates a palate.
 He cultivates his taste buds so that he can discern a good meal from a bad meal.
 He can discern a good wine from a bad wine.
 He has cultivated that.

 He goes on to say that it is habitually working to be obedient to God, and by studying and growing and understanding that we have our senses sharpened that we might discern the wonderful principles contained in God's laws and that we might truly come to see the awesome value of the mind of God, and that we might be able to discern the true from the false, and reject the false and live the truth.

-So what he is saying here is since we've been in the church so long we should be able to comprehend a higher intent of what God is doing, and we should be striving toward those goals to reach them leaving the principles of the beginnings of Christ, leaving the principles of the beginning of a Christian individual, and we should be going forward.
-In other words, we aren't to linger on the basics any longer.
-We aren't to forget the basics but we aren't to linger with the basics and go on to higher accomplishments
+So what he is saying here is since we have been in the church so long we should be able to comprehend a higher intent of what God is doing, and we should be striving toward those goals to reach them leaving the principles of the beginnings of Christ, leaving the principles of the beginning of a Christian individual, and we should be going forward.
+In other words, we are not to linger on the basics any longer.
+We are not to forget the basics but we are not to linger with the basics and go on to higher accomplishments

-This is from Zodhiates, The Complete Word Study Dictionary and the word perfector means perfect; one who reaches a goal; perfection; or perfectness stressing the realization of an end in view, the state achieved when a goal has been accomplished.
-This is the area we're to go toward—perfectness of God.
+This is from Zodhiates, The Complete Word Study Dictionary and the word perfector (finisher) means perfect; one who reaches a goal; perfection; or perfectness stressing the realization of an end in view, the state achieved when a goal has been accomplished.
+This is the area we are to go toward—perfectness of God.

-Now we're to always remember the basics of our Christian calling, but now in this interim time that God has given us, this time between now and the end of the age, God wants us to pull out all the stops and to go forward, to do the very best we can to overcome, to complete the perfection that God has set for us to accomplish.
+Now we are to always remember the basics of our Christian calling, but now in this interim time that God has given us, this time between now and the end of the age, God wants us to pull out all the stops and to go forward, to do the very best we can to overcome, to complete the perfection that God has set for us to accomplish.

-Now certainly John isn't telling us not to love the physical creation with the streams and the oceans and the mountains.
-What he is referring to here is that we aren't to love the way man lives and acts apart from God.
+Now certainly John is not telling us not to love the physical creation with the streams and the oceans and the mountains.
+What he is referring to here is that we are not to love the way man lives and acts apart from God.
 His instruction to us is to not seek the things of the world as a way of life.
-He says we're not to live as the world does, act as the world does, think as the world does, but we're to put that behind us and we are to act and think with the mind of God directing us.
-This is the calling we've been given.
-We're to let God's mind direct us and lead us.
+He says we are not to live as the world does, act as the world does, think as the world does, but we are to put that behind us and we are to act and think with the mind of God directing us.
+This is the calling we have been given.
+We are to let God's mind direct us and lead us.

 God through John makes it clear for everyone to understand.
 He says if we love this system, this way of thinking, this way of living, then the love of the Father is not in us.
 He makes that perfectly clear.
 This is part of the overcoming.
 And then John goes on to show us the sum and substance of what this world lives for.
-I'm going to read Barnes' Notes on this.
+I am going to read Barnes' Notes on this.

-For all that is in the world, that is, all that really constitutes the world or that enters into the aims and purposes of those who live for this life, all that the community lives for may be comprised under the following things.I John 2:16-
+For all that is in the world, that is, all that really constitutes the world or that enters into the aims and purposes of those who live for this life, all that the community lives for may be comprised under the following things.

-For all that is in the world is the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father but is of the world.What he is saying here is simply, this is what the world community lives for.
-This is what their purpose exists for to acquire these three things.
+What he is saying here is simply, this is what the world community lives for.
+This is what their purpose exists for—to acquire these three things.
 And then simply the desire of the life would be general desires, desire for this, desire for whatever it might be, the lust of the eyes, that which is to gratify the sight in a worldly fashion.
 And the pride of life is ostentatiousness, arrogance, things of this nature, bragging, pride, that type of thing.